-Ableton Live – Why Ableton Live?
-Having taught most of the DAW’s at some point in my career I have stuck with Live for one simple reason, it offers the best workflow for writing music.
-As a tutor and producer my end goal is to introduce new music to the world – Live is the best tool for the job.
+Ableton Live – Whilst The Finish More Music system suits any DAW I would recommend beginners try Live first.
+Why Ableton Live?
+Having taught most of the DAW’s at some point in my career I have stuck with Live for one simple reason, it offers the best workflow for being creative and writing music.

 Steve Lawler – Dark Percussive House & Techno – The name of this pack sums it up.
 Superb percussive sounds for darker tracks.